Tata Super Ace

 Tata Super Ace, launched by the Indian multinational automotive company Tata Motors Limited is a 1 tonne streamlined diesel mini truck.
 It offers a loading deck length of 2630 mm, a top speed of 125 km/h (78 mph), and a turning radius of 5.1 m.

-It is based on the design of the highly successful and acclaimed Tata Ace, India's first commercial sub one tonne four wheel mini truck, which also won the BBC Top Gear's Annual Best Commercial Vehicle Design Award, 2006.
+It is based on the design of the highly successful and acclaimed Tata Ace, India's first commercial sub one-tonne, four-wheeled mini truck, which also won the BBC Top Gear's Annual Best Commercial Vehicle Design Award, 2006.

 Features

 The driver cabin offers car-like interiors along with a host of other creature comforts for the driver like* :